Lusty94/lusty94_icecream/README.md

 ## CONSUMABLES

-- Set Config.UseJimConsumables to true to enable jim-consumables to handle the useable food and drink items
+- Set Config.UseJimConsumables to true to enable jim-consumables to handle the useable food and drink items - if getting any issues perhaps set to false and add item names to jim-consuambles itself - if missing any props this is likely due to missing files in your emotes folder

-- ENSURE JIM-CONSUMABLES STARTS BEFORE THIS SCRIPT TO FUNCTION CORRECTLY
+- Make sure jim-consumables starts before this resource as per any dependency

 ## JOB